vector-of-bool/bpt/docs/guide/packages.rst

 Libraries
 *********

-The *library* is a fundamental unit of consumable code, and ``dds`` is specifically built to work with them.
-When you are in ``dds``, the library is the center of everything.
+The *library* is a fundamental unit of consumable code, and ``bpt`` is specifically built to work with them.
+When you are in ``bpt``, the library is the center of everything.

 A single *library root* will always correspond to exactly one library.
-If the library has any compilable sources then ``dds`` will use those sources to generate a static library file that is linked into runtime binaries.
-If a library contains only headers then ``dds`` will not generate an archive to be included in downstream binaries, but it will still generate link rules for the dependencies of a header-only library.
+If the library has any compilable sources then ``bpt`` will use those sources to generate a static library file that is linked into runtime binaries.
+If a library contains only headers then ``bpt`` will not generate an archive to be included in downstream binaries, but it will still generate link rules for the dependencies of a header-only library.

-In order for ``dds`` to be able to distribute and interlink libraries, a ``library.json5`` file must be present at the corresponding library root.
+In order for ``bpt`` to be able to distribute and interlink libraries, a ``library.json5`` file must be present at the corresponding library root.
 The only required key in a ``library.json5`` file is ``name``: